 Banded Piglet Squid Facts

-- Bearing the rather imposing scientific name of Helicocranchia pfefferi, the remarkable Banded Piglet Squid still remains something of a mystery to modern science.
+- Firstly, the Banded Piglet Squid bears the rather imposing scientific name of Helicocranchia pfefferi.
+Additionally, the unique creature still remains something of a mystery to modern science.

-- The humorous sounding common name understandably derives from the comparatively rotund shape of the body, seeming reminiscent of a small pig.
+- The humorous sounding common name understandably has an understandable origin.
+It derives from the comparatively rotund shape of the body, seeming reminiscent of a small pig.

-- One of the most fascinating of the scant facts known about the adorable creature also remains the fact that it appears to primarily swim upside down.
+- Yet another fascinating one of the scant facts known about the adorable creature sets it apart, however.
+That’s because this remarkable species appears to primarily swim upside down.

 - One unique fact researchers have discovered is that this rather incredible small cephalopod, for reasons completely unknown, actually changes color to purple when giving birth.